Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 The reconstructed objects and trajectories are presented in the third and fourth rows of Figure \ref{fig:ExpResults}.
 Again the mannequin's pose is recognizable and the letters are all readable.
 Moreover, EM's estimated trajectories closely match the ground truth and in all four examples the general path of the object is clearly visible.

-The EM reconstruction of the `K' serves to illustrate the translation ambiguity that was discussed in Section \ref{ssec:SimSetup}.
+The EM reconstruction of the ``K'' serves to illustrate the translation ambiguity that was discussed in the previous section.
 Relative to the true trajectory, the reconstructed trajectory is displaced by a positive shift in the $x$ direction.
 Meanwhile, the object reconstruction is offset by a negative shift in the $x$ direction.
 Considered jointly, the object's location is recovered accurately.
+That is, when shifted to the right ($+x$) to undo the error in its trajectory, the EM ``K'' in row three of Figure \ref{fig:ExpResults} overlaps with the GD ``K'' in row two.

-The EM reconstructions were computed at $256\times256$ resolution in five and a half minutes using a Titan RTX GPU and a six core Intel CPU.
+The EM reconstructions were computed at a $256\times256$ resolution in five and a half minutes using an Nvidia Titan RTX GPU and a six core Intel CPU.
 The known-trajectory GD reconstructions took fifteen seconds on the same hardware.